DarronAtkinson/HawkECS-Swift/README.md

   - Conforms to HKType and HKUpdatable
   - Provides a default implementation of HKUpdatable
   - Can be used to turn anything in your code into a component. e.g SKPhysicsBody, CGPoint
-  - Immutable structs are prefered for components
+  - Immutable structs are preferred for components

 ### HKComponentSystem
   - Conforms to HKType and HKUpdatable